microfeedback/microfeedback.github.io/content/ui-components/microfeedback-button.md

 1. First, we use `showDialog` to programmatically create our custom dialog.
 1. We pass `html` to `btn.alert` to specify the HTML content of the dialog.
-1. `preConfirm` returns the value that will be passed to `beforeSend` and `getPayload`.
+1. `preConfirm` returns the value that will be passed to `showSuccessDialog` and `getPayload`.
-1. `beforeSend` receives the input values from `preConfirm`.
+1. `showSuccessDialog` receives the input values from `preConfirm`.
 We customize the "Thank you" message based on whether the user checked the checkbox.
 1. `getPayload` receives the input values from `preConfirm` and returns the JSON payload that will be sent to the MicroFeedback backend.